arrow_back

 Congratulations!

-You walked through a workflow that trains and deploys a model on GCP using Vertex AI.
+You created a workflow that trains and deploys a model on Google Cloud using Vertex AI.
 First, you wrote a script to build, train, and evaluate a Convolutional Neural Network for image classification in a Vertex Notebook.
 You then used your script to train the model using a custom training job on Google Cloud's Vertex AI.
 Lastly, you deployed your model container to a Vertex Endpoint that you queried for online predictions.

 Google Cloud training and certification